Trial

 No hay anuncios

-At this point, public information services in various sparsely populated areas of the territory see their ability to continue their activities seriously jeopardized.
-Although donations from individuals have increased, and even so these stations are dedicated to the constant search for new investments, they are aware that federal funds will not arrive, a fact that has already put their survival in check.
+At this point, public information services in various sparsely populated areas of the territory see their possibility of continuing their activities seriously endangered.
+Although donations from individuals have increased, and these stations are still committed to the constant search for new investments, they are aware that federal funds will not arrive, which has already put their survival in check.

-The decision of Magistrate Randolph Moss, however, provides a legal reprieve.
+The decision of Magistrate Randolph Moss, however, provides legal breathing room.
 The judge indicated that Donald Trump's executive order against the stations is "illegal and unenforceable."
 He considers that it violates the right to freedom of the press guaranteed by the First Amendment of the Constitution and amounts to "viewpoint discrimination" by the president.
 Moss ruled that the United States government cannot discriminate against people based on the opinions they express, and also protected news coverage services.
-Appointed by former Democratic President Barack Obama in 2014, he wrote: "It is difficult to conceive of clearer evidence that a governmental action is directed at viewpoints that the president dislikes and seeks to suppress."
+Appointed by former Democratic President Barack Obama in 2014, he wrote: "It is difficult to conceive of clearer evidence than governmental action being directed at viewpoints that the president dislikes and seeks to suppress."

 Cargando